xuankimtran/docs-1/pages/katalon-studio/docs/dynamic-test-suite-ks.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/dynamic-test-suite-ks/KS-DYNAMIC-Set-up-retry-2-times.png" alt="retry after executing all" width=50%>

-In the following picture, the test suite is executed three times in total.
+In this case, the test suite is executed three times in total.
 The first one is the main execution; the latter two are the retried executions when the first execution fails.

 <a class="pop">
 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/dynamic-test-suite-ks/KS-DYNAMIC-Retry-2-times.png" alt="retry after executing all" width=100%>